WebOfTrustInfo/rwot2-id2020/draft-documents/smarter-signatures.md

 *A White Paper from Rebooting the Web of Trust II: The ID2020 Designshop*

 Technologies like the Web of Trust and PKI lay the foundation for *identity* on the internet: they map a human persona to a cryptographic construct that is represented by a public key and protected by a private key. *Digital signatures* are fundamental to these digital identities and have been widely used in a variety of applications.
-They’re the heart of SSH, the foundation of certificates, and even the core of newer technologies like blockchain.
+They’re the heart of SSH, the foundation of certificates, and the core of newer technologies like blockchain.

 However, today’s simplistic signatures are just the start; they can be improved, to create more powerful and more complex signatures that can truly be better and *smarter*.